greg-raven/Impeachment-Chronicles/_posts/2017-01-31-shrinks-battle-over-diagnosing-donald-trump.md

 Bad as NPD is, what makes Trump especially dangerous, Gartner contends, is his antisocial nature, manifest, he alleges, in such DSM-5 criteria as impulsiveness, deceitfulness (his use of aliases such as John Barron on recordings voicing support for his activities), and failing to obey laws and norms (refusal to show tax returns).
 "We've never had an antisocial president," says Gartner.
 "What it means is that there are no guardrails for us."

-It is widely regarded as unethical---a violation of the so-called Goldwater Rule---for mental health experts to offer a professional diagnosis of any person they have not personally examined.
+It is widely regarded as unethical --- a violation of the so-called Goldwater Rule --- for mental health experts to offer a professional diagnosis of any person they have not personally examined.
 The rule was established in 1973 by the American Psychiatric Association and is still in force today.
 Although psychologists are not expressly forbidden from making public pronouncements about the mental health of public figures, the American Psychological Association has affirmed the rule and psychologists generally abide by it.

 But Gartner argues that the mental health community has an obligation to protect the public that overrides the Goldwater Rule, and that even in the short time since the inauguration, Trump has proved himself "a clear and present danger."
 What's more, he believes the Goldwater Rule is no longer relevant because it was established before the DSM made diagnosis behaviorally based.
 "We don't need to interview Donald Trump to get reliable information.
 We have a lot of data based on his actions.
 The DSM is not a hard book to read.
 Trump's lying has been documented publicly in The New York Times."